practicald2t/practicald2t.github.io/pages/shared_task.md

 Each domain contains a dev set (100 examples) and a test set (50 examples).

 For evaluation purposes, we prepared the datasets in [factgenie](https://github.com/kasnerz/factgenie/blob/c8fb56aa17482dd04c9341b3bb68a2f65a7fe355/factgenie/loaders/practicald2t_st24.py) and you can browse them in the [factgenie-demo](https://quest.ms.mff.cuni.cz/namuddis/factgenie/browse?dataset=st24-openweather&split=dev&example_idx=0).
-In _factgenie_, we evaluate baseline outputs from the _mistral_ model (select the annotations `st24-demo-openweather-dev-llama3` annotation created using `llama3` demo).
+In _factgenie_, we evaluate baseline outputs from the _mistral_ model (select the annotations _st24-demo-openweather-dev-llama3_ annotations to see the annotation created by the [prompted](https://github.com/kasnerz/factgenie/blob/c8fb56aa17482dd04c9341b3bb68a2f65a7fe355/factgenie/llm-eval/ollama-llama3.yaml#L23) _llama3_ model).

 ## Expression of interest in participating
 If you wish to take part in the shared task, send an email to [d2t2024@googlegroups.com](mailto:d2t2024@googlegroups.com), with object "Shared Task Participation", and let us know the list of members of your team (name, surname and affiliation), and a team name.